-Copyist's Helper is a tool for professional copyists, especially those who work in the New York theatre market.
+Copyist's Helper is a tool for professional copyists, especially those who work in the New York theater market.
 Its purpose is to make as effortless as possible the creation and revision of measure numbers and staff name (and instrument name) headers.
 In most cases, these are accomplished with a single click.

 Some recommendations for how to use the plugin appear below.